usaid-cs/yesterday-i-learned/random.md

 - You can go around signing people's PGP public keys, _and_ upload your signing of the key to the keyserver anonymously.
 This is because no one forces you to do it, and [people tend to trust whichever key is more signed than others.](https://pgp.mit.edu/pks/lookup?op=vindex&search=0x79BE3E4300411886)
 - To understand why [the automotive equivalent of Sears](http://www.canadiantire.ca/en.html) is still going up, you have to know why people shop there.
 To know why people shop there, you have to know where else they can get new tires these days.
 Not a lot of places really.
 Dealerships rip you off, Tire shops are questionable sometimes, eBay takes a long time, stuff like that.
 You also want to know why people even buy those things.
 The answer is: winter.
 - Want an Android phone on which you can't install apps?
 [NichePhone S to the rescue!](http://www.androidpolice.com/2017/11/06/credit-card-sized-nichephone-s-coming-japan-runs-android-4-2/)
-- The Enigma code was partially broken because [the Germans said "Heil Hitler" in the message all the time](https://futureboy.us/pgp.html#GoodPractices).
-As a result, the author advises not to write "best regards" in your encrypted messages, or encode your emails in HTML (which would then contain '</html>', obviously).
 - Proper daylight savings clocks go from the last instant of 1:59:59 to 1:00:00.
 Clocks that go from 1:59:59 to 2:00:00 to 1:00:01 are improper.
 - Nikkei stands for The Nihon Keizai Shinbun (日本経済新聞), a newspaper.
 - Chinese USB chargers can be so cheap because they omit safety standards like the [UL 840](https://standardscatalog.ul.com/standards/en/standard_840_3).